FIVE MOST SURPRISING FINDS

 — Colin Powell, My American Journey, 1995

 Powell did not spend his career complaining about racism.
 He experienced documented, institutional racism — and he outperformed it.
 Not because racism is acceptable.
-Because he understood something the modern discourse has catastrophically forgotten: the most powerful response to someone who says you cannot is to demonstrate that you can.
+Because he understood something the modern discourse has forgotten — the most powerful response to someone who says you cannot is to demonstrate that you can.

 The Contrast That Nobody Wants to Discuss

 Here is the uncomfortable truth that makes this history so instructive.
-The Black Vietnam veterans of the 1960s and 1970s faced discrimination that was orders of magnitude more severe than anything encountered by Black Americans in 2026.
-They faced:
+The Black Vietnam veterans of the 1960s and 1970s faced discrimination far more severe than anything encountered by Black Americans in 2026.

 They did not face microaggressions.
 They faced macro-aggressions — state-sanctioned, legally enforced, economically devastating macro-aggressions.
 And they built anyway.